How to make stickers using a Cricut machine

 01. Opening Cricut Design Space

-Print Then Cut has a maximum size of 6.75 x 9.25 inches on an 8.5 x 11-inch sheet of material.
-The easiest way to make sure your sticker images fit is to use a square from the shapes library and resize it to 6.75 x 9.25 inches.
+When using Print Then Cut, there's a maximum size of 6.75 x 9.25 inches that can be used on an 8.5 x 11-inch sheet of material (similar to A4).
+I've found that the easiest way to make sure your sticker images fit is to use a square or rectangle shape from the shapes library (left-hand toolbar) and resize this to 6.75 x 9.25 inches.

 We're almost ready to make our Cricut stickers.
 Once you've got your images in place, it's time to select your machine from the top menu and click the Make It button.
 You will notice that a lined black box will surround your design.
 This box will be printed, and the Cricut sensors scan it, so the machine knows exactly where to cut.